syndicate-storage/syndicate-deploy/README.md

 ######Install Options:

 * "-e irods\_version=\<version number\>"
-  - Specify the iRODS version to install
+  - Specify the iRODS version to install (default = "3")
 * "-e docker\_preload\_packages=\<true|false\>"
-  - Only for Docker, tell docker to pre-load prerequisite iRODS packages to the docker image (saves time if you plan to run multiple iRODS install tests)
+  - Only for Docker, tell docker to pre-load prerequisite iRODS packages to the docker image (saves time if you plan to run multiple iRODS install tests, default = "false")
+* "-e docker\_container\_uptime=\<time\>"
+  - Only for Docker, specify the time for the docker containers to remain up / running (default = "7d")

 ## `jenkins-playbook.yml`